 Landlord Guide: Renting To Students

+Any landlord with a rental property near a post-secondary institution has like received plenty of applications from student renters looking for a place to stay during the school year.
 When students arrive in your town, they’re ready to learn and eager to sign a lease — but do they make good tenants?
-We’re liv.rent, Canada’s best all-in-one solution for landlords and renters to have a smoother rental process, and we created this guide to help landlords understand the benefits and drawbacks of renting to students.
+We’re liv.rent, Canada’s all-in-one landlord productivity tool with solutions for every step of the rental process, and we created this guide to help landlords understand the benefits and drawbacks of renting to students.

 Is renting to students a good idea?